 14.3 An operator found guilty of aiding and abetting the driving of passengers for hire and reward whilst without insurance will normally have his operators' licence revoked immediately and be prevented from holding a licence for at least three years.
 15 Outstanding charges or summonses 15.1 If the individual is the subject of an outstanding charge or summons their application can continue to be processed, but the application will need to be reviewed at the conclusion of proceedings.
 15.2 If the outstanding charge or summons involves a serious offence and the individual's conviction history indicates a possible pattern of unlawful behaviour or character trait, then in the interests of public safety the application may be put on hold until proceedings are concluded or the licence may be refused.
 16 Non-conviction information 16.1 If an applicant has, on more than one occasion, been arrested or charged, but not convicted, for a serious offence which suggests he could be a danger to the public, consideration should be given to refusing the application.
 16.2 In assessing the action to take, the safety of the travelling public must be the paramount concern.
-17 Cautions 17.1 Admission of guilt is required before a caution can be issued.
+17 Cautions 17 17.1 Cautions Admission of guilt is required before a caution can be issued.
 Every case will be considered on its own merits including the details and nature of the offence.
-18 Licences issued by other licensing authorities 18.1 Applicants who hold a licence with one licensing authority should not automatically assume that their application will be granted by another.
+Admission of guilt is required before a caution can be issued.
+Every case will be 17.1 Admission of guilt is required before a caution can be issued.
+Every case will be considered on its own merits including the details and nature of the offence.
+17.1 18 Admission of guilt is required before a caution can be issued.
+Every case will be considered on its own merits including the details and nature of the offence.
+Licences issued by other licensing authorities Applicants who hold a licence with one licensing authority should not automatically assume that their application will be granted by another.
+Each 17.1 18 18.1 Admission of guilt is required before a caution can be issued.
+Every case will be considered on its own merits including the details and nature of the offence.
+Licences issued by other licensing authorities Applicants who hold a licence with one licensing authority should not automatically assume that their application will be granted by another.
 Each case will be decided on its own merits.
-18.2 Licensees who are licensed by multiple authorities are expected to inform all such authorities of the authorities that they are licensed by and to advise each authority of any changes in this respect; and should expect those authorities to share information regarding their conduct and to take it into account as appropriate.
-19 Summary

-- 19.1 To summarise, a criminal history in itself may not automatically result in refusal and a current conviction for a serious crime need not bar an applicant permanently from becoming licensed.
-As the preceding paragraphs indicate, in most cases, an applicant would be expected to remain free from conviction for 3 to 10 years, according to circumstances, before an application can be considered.
-However, there may be occasions when an application can be allowed before 3 years free from conviction have elapsed. - 19.2 Any person who has committed an offence and has to wait before an application is positively considered is more likely to value their licence and act accordingly. - 19.3 While it is possible that an applicant may have a number of convictions that, individually, meet the above guidelines, the overall offending history must be considered when assessing an applicant's suitability to be licensed.
+Licensees who are licensed by multiple authorities are expected to inform all such authorities of the authorities that they are licensed by and to advise each authority of any changes in this respect; and should expect those authorities to share information regarding their conduct and to take it into account as allowed before 3 years free from conviction have elapsed.
+19.2 Any person who has committed an offence and has to wait before an application is positively considered is more likely to value their licence and act accordingly.
+19.3 While it is possible that an applicant may have a number of convictions that, individually, meet the above guidelines, the overall offending history must be considered when assessing an applicant's suitability to be licensed.
 A series of offences over a period of time is more likely to give cause for concern than an isolated minor conviction.
 Obviously some discretion can be afforded if an offence disclosed is isolated and there are mitigating circumstances, but the overriding consideration is the protection of the public.